abdulrahmanalaa123/ITI-sessions/networks/Lab2.md

 ### Policy Targets in firewalld
 - They are the same as the zone policies but instead of default it has a continue target which i believe makes it continue on the policy chain

+***need to look in ingress and egress-zones for policies but later i dont need it rn to create the server***
+***note that to the default for policies to apply on any traffic going from the host to any other zone is ingress-zone:HOST egress-zone:ANY***